bug-spit/lalala/README.md

 ---
 **DNI**

-transphobes, homophobes, zoos, pedos, maga or right-wing in general, TERF, nazi, etc. you get the jist
+transphobes, homophobes, zoos, pedos, maga or right-wing people in general, TERFs, nazis, etc. you get the jist

 also dni if you ship stridercest, jetcest, optibee,, incest and/or stepcest in generaall........